Is an art gallery still relevant?

 How do all your endeavours within art inform or support one another?

-Any advice to give to young Indonesian artists today?
+Any advice to young Indonesian artists today?